 Recycling Directory

 Verwoodians on Waste have compiled a list of local drop off points for recycling.
-Medicine blister packs previously collected at the Pop Up Surgeries are now collected by Verwood Town Council.
-The recycling of confectionery wrappers will also cease from 1 December 2023.
+Medicine blister is now collected by Verwood Town Council.
+Terracycle have stopped us recycling writing implements, home hygiene and most recently coffee bags.
+Please take to your local supermarket.

 Potters Wheel car park